Al Bernameg: Al-Bernameg Season 3

 In October 2013, CBC suspended the airing of Al-Bernameg season 2, claiming that “the show has not been abiding by the editorial policy of the network.”
 In February 2014, Al-Bernameg returned with its third season, on MBC Masr satellite channel with a second re-run on Deutsche Welle (DW).
 The show achieved unprecedented viewership ratings every week.

 Season three of Al-Bernameg aired 11 60-min episodes.

 In March 2014, Nilesat announced that it was investigating jamming of broadcasts of Al-Bernameg, credit for which had been claimed by an organisation known as the Egyptian Cyber Army.

 In April 2014, MBC announced that they would suspend broadcasting of the show until the end of May “to avoid influencing Egyptian voters’ opinion and public opinion” in the run-up to the 2014 Egyptian presidential election.

 In June 2014, Youssef announced the termination of Al-Bernameg where he said that the pressure on him, his family, and MBC had become too great.

+Criticism

+During its run and the period leading up to the 2013 Egyptian military coup, El Bernameg, became a focal point for political satire and controversy.
+The show was seen to have played a prominent role in inciting and laying the ground for the Egyptian 2013 military coup against the country's first democratically elected government and supporting its aftermath crack down, killing of protesters and massacres.
+El Bernameg endorsed the media clampdown that followed, which included the arrests of several media personnel, despite these actions being carried out by the military without due process.

+The program notably celebrated the coup and its aftermath with a satirical song-and-dance number set to the tune of 'Old MacDonald'.
+The performance trivialized the army’s brutal and violent suppression of sit-ins and opposition to the coup, framing the Morsi government and the Muslim Brotherhood as threat of 'terrorism' to the 'Egyptian people'.
+Additionally, anyone who opposed the coup was often labeled as 'non-Egyptian,' further deepening the polarization and marginalization of dissenting voices.
+This portrayal came after a year-long campaign on the show that many viewed as contributing to the demonization and dehumanization of the Muslim Brotherhood.
+The aftermath of the coup saw widespread violence, including the killing of civilians and arbitrary arrests and torture.
+The show has consistently referred to the military coup as a "revolution", a framing that aligned with the perspective of the coup's leaders and helped legitimize it.